IntToDouble/DNM/README.md

 This workflow will check the files changed in the pull request for the string "DNM".
 If the string is found, it will post a comment on the pull request with the file locations of the string, and the job will fail.

-If you do not provide a `search_string` input, it will default to "DNM".
+If you do not provide a value for the `search_string` input, it will default to `DNM`.